 The context variables of primary interest are self and, in operation constraints, the variables corresponding to its parameters.
-The EvaluationEnvironment API is also used to supply values for "global" variables added to the parsing Environment by the client.

-Another important consideration in the evaluation environment is the allInstance() operation, which obtains the entire extent of a classifier.
-For data types, this is a simple problem: the extent of an Enumeration is well defined and the extents of other kinds of DataType s are undefined.
-For Class extents, the EvaluationEnvironment provides support for an extent map, mapping classes to the sets of their instances, as determined by the client.
-A client sets the extent map using the OCL.setExtentMap() method.
-The default extent map, if none is provided by the client, lazily computes the extent of a class from the EMF ResourceSet containing the context element of the evaluation.
+An important consideration for OCL evaluation is the allInstances() operation, which obtains the entire extent of a classifier.
+For data types, this is a simple problem: the extent of an Enumeration is well defined and the extents of other kinds of DataTypes are undefined.
+For Class extents, the OCL handle references a ModelManager that provides access to the user's models.
+The default PivotModelManager lazily computes the extent of a class from the EMF ResourceSet containing the context element of the evaluation.